anoneurips2023/ttnet_AAAI/README.md

-# TTNET submission ICML 2023
+# TTnet submission ICML 2023

 This repository is the implementation Reproducibility part for submitted paper.